Ethical Leadership Scholarships and Application

 - High school transcript including current GPA and ACT scores (unofficial copy, such as a scanned PDF is acceptable).

 - Verification of high school graduation date by high school administrator, if you are a high school senior applying (e.g., brief letter from guidance counselor).

 - Letter of Recommendation (this can be from a faculty member, community member, school administrator, etc.)

 - Completed Ethics Scholarship Application

 - A 500-word ethics essay, double spaced, titled and dated including your name and that of your high school.
-The essay should address ONE of the following questions (DO NOT ANSWER BOTH):
+Please write on ONE of the following topics:

 After attaching and submitting your documents below, you will be directed to another page with the rest of the application that you must complete.